intranda/goobi-plugin-import-eth-no-catalogue/docs/index_en.md

 ![Production template with additional blue button for mass import](screen1_en.png)

+At this point, you can choose between two different areas of the plugin.
+You can choose whether you want to work with library objects (`plugin_import_eth_no_catalogue`) or archival objects (`plugin_import_eth_archival_objects`).

-Once the plugin has been entered, a user interface is available in which the data to be imported can be selected or uploaded.
+Once the desired plugin has been entered, a user interface is available in which the data to be imported can be selected or uploaded.

 ![User interface of the import plugin](screen2_en.png)